Alternative versions of Spider-Man: Ultimate Universe (Earth-6160)

 The protagonist of Ultimate Spider-Man (2024) is a version of the character who exists in the new Ultimate Universe created in the aftermath of Ultimate Invasion.
 Due to interference from the Maker, Peter is never bitten by the radioactive spider.
 He is married to Mary Jane Watson, with whom he has two children, Richard Parker (named after his father) and May Parker (named after his aunt).
 Peter works as a reporter for the Manhattan tabloid Daily Bugle, working under Ben and J. Jonah Jameson.
 However, Peter grows up with the nagging feeling that there is something wrong with his life, and yearns for a way to change it.
-When Tony Stark sets out to rectify the Maker's influence in the world, the Maker's Council hijacks a Stark Industries laser and fires it at Manhattan.
-This causes mass destruction and kills May, with the council pinning the blame on Stark.
+When Tony Stark sets out to rectify the Maker's influence, the Maker's Council hijacks a Stark Industries laser and fires it at Manhattan.
+This causes mass destruction and kills Aunt May, with the council pinning the blame on Stark.

 Peter learns from Tony Stark that he was meant to be a superhero, one of many that the Maker prevented from existing in his bid to rule the world.
 Invigorated by this sense of purpose, Peter accepts Stark's gift and allows himself to be bitten by the radioactive spider.
 Peter serves as Spider-Man for a year alongside fellow superhero Harry Osborn / Green Goblin before being kidnapped by Kraven the Hunter and held captive for months, over which time Peter's 15-year-old son Richard Parker becomes a new Spider-Man, operating his father's pitotech suit (run by an A.I.
 Peter, Pico Parker) and bonding with the 16-year-old Felicia Hardy.

 The Earth-6160 Peter Parker was created by writer Jonathan Hickman and Bryan Hitch, and first appeared in Ultimate Invasion #1 (June 2023), Hickman stating that the character was inspired by Peter Parker from the Spider-Verse film series, while Richard Parker II was created by Hickman and Marco Checchetto, first appearing in Ultimate Spider-Man #1 (January 2024) and becoming the second Earth-6160 Spider-Man in Ultimate Spider-Man #13 (January 2025).